hincz-lab/motion-blur-microscopy/README.md

 ### Phase 2 Code/Data

 * [Extract Phase Two Regions](/Training_Material/Extract_Phase_Two_Regions/)
   In this sub-directory, you will find code which takes regions identified by the phase one segmentation network as adhered, and extracts a 20x20 pixel square centered on the adhered region.
+These regions will need to be manually classified by cell type by the user for use in the phase 2 network training.
+The purpose of this code is to speed up the process of identifying regions from the phase one network to be manually classified.
+In our analysis, we rescale the color of the inputs.

+  - Input:
+      Raw MBM images or frames from MBM videos.
+  - Output:
+      20x20 pixel regions corresponding to areas of the raw images or frames classified as "adhered" by the phase one network.

+  This code was last run without errors with the following library versions:

+  - python 3.19.15
+  - matplotlib 3.6.2
+  - numpy 1.23.4
+  - opencv 4.6.0
+  - tensorflow 2.10.0
+  - scikit-image 0.18.1
+  - scipy 1.9.3

 * [Create Train Split](/Training_Material/Create_Train_Split_Phase_Two/)